PunniezPunpun/MahidolThesis/README.md

 # Unofficial LaTeX template of the Mahidol Unversity Thesis

-An updated LaTeX formatting of the Thesis book for Mahidol University, Thailand.
+A LaTeX formatting of the thesis book for the Faculty of Graduate Study, Mahidol University.
+This is an updated version for 2021.

-See the *yourThesis.pdf* for details.
-The file also serves as an example of how the thesis would look like.
+See the *MahidolThesis.pdf* as an example.